VertexUI/VertexGUI/Docs/Styling.md

 - having a style system enables more customization, faster changes, makes applications look better, that way it should also be easier to mimick specific platform styles by applying themes
 - it's awesome how web pages can be styled with css, and even desktop apps when using electron, see VSCode, the theming ability is a really handy feature

+## Things to consider when developing a syntax

+- the styles need to be checked in such a way that when an error occurs, it needs to be clear to the user which style threw that error --> the styles should be checked right after the instance is created --> crash immediately, another approach would be to provide a debugger for the framework, a view of the Widget tree where all the styles can be inspected and errors are shown there, the user can then figure out where that Widget and the corresponding styles were defined in the code, so tracking the origin of a style in the tree is necessary

 ## Whether and how to handle inheritance of properties --> like the foreground property?

+## How to handle scoping/non-scoping, hiding the internal structure of a Widget/making it stylable only with a special selector syntax, is this even necessary?

 ## Wrap the style properties in a dedicated struct or use plain key, value pairs?